metro-ontime/performance_tracker/README.md

 ### A Health App for the Los Angeles Metro Rail System

 This project, incubated at Hack for LA, tracks LA Metro trains and provides up to date statistics summarizing daily, weekly, monthly and annual performance.
 Our mission is to monitor and report the number of both on-time and late train arrivals on an ongoing basis for all Metro rail lines in Los Angeles.
-These are:
- - Blue Line
- - Red Line
- - Green Line
- - Gold Line
- - Purple Line
- - Expo Line

 By publishing these statistics and open-sourcing our methodology, we aim to give riders an accurate and unvarnished picture of the system's state over time.
 Hopefully, this will correct any public misperception of Metro's track record and help inform decision-makers when assessing future improvements to the system.

 Possible future directions for this project include:
  - Benchmarking the LA Metro system against other transit systems worldwide.
 Open-sourcing our analysis is the first step towards beginning a discussion on how to measure and compare transit systems worldwide.
 Due to budget constraints and ageing infrastructure, perfect GPS tracking and precise reporting of arrival times is not commonly found in rail systems.
 We want to develop low-cost and reliable methods to estimate train arrival times at stations.